Reflections on the Formation and Distribution of Wealth: Two-class society

 Turgot submits that society originally consisted of two classes: the productive, which he terms cultivators (i.e. the husbandmen), and the stipendiary, which he calls the artificers.
 The productive class provides societies with the food and raw materials necessary for an economy to function; the stipendiary processes and alters these goods into useful things for society, and through the act of selling these goods can receive the substance necessary to survive.

 Within the cultivators grouping, Turgot makes further distinctions: undertakers (farmers) and "hired persons, servants, and day-labourers".
 Within the "industrious stipendiary class", Turgot likewise makes more detailed divisions: capitalists and labor ("workmen").

 Three-class society

-Farms eventually generate net produce - that which is not necessary for the survival of the husbandman landowner - which Turgot terms as revenue.
+Farms eventually generate net produce - that which is not necessary for the survival of the husbandman - which Turgot terms as revenue.

 From this excess produce, there then emerges a third class in society: proprietors, or the disposable class (due to their disposable, excess produce).
 In Sections 20-28, he lists several different ways in which this proprietor class may utilize and receive revenues from their lands: